KNX-IOT/KNX-IOT-STACK/apps/Readme.md

 This folder contains code examples.

-The intention of the examples is to explain certain aspects of the stack. e.g. provide information in how to build an KNX-IOT device based on the stack.
+The intention of the examples is to explain certain aspects of the stack. e.g. provide information in how to build an KNX IoT Point API device based on the stack.

 naming convention:

-- [filename]**_all** has code specific for linux and Windows OS
+- [filename]**_all** has code specific for Linux and Windows OS

 ## Example applications